India–Pakistan border: Barrier

 Out of total 3323 km length of border with Pakistan, Government of India has completely fenced 2064 km by 2024 and the remaining 916 km is covered by physical and non-physical barriers as it is not feasible to fence the entire border due to densely forested rugged mountains, riverine and marshy areas.
 India has similar fence on borders with Bangladesh and Myanmar.

-In February 2025, India's Central Public Works Department (CPWD) started to construct a 1,450 km long border road along the border barrier across the Indian Punjab (354 km) and Rajsthan (1096 km).
-This will enable the swifter access, strengthen the anti-drug and anti-terrorism patrolling, and act as anti-tunnel mechanism.
+In February 2025, India's Central Public Works Department (CPWD) started to construct a 1,450 km long border road along the border barrier across the Indian Punjab (354 km) and Rajasthan (1096 km).
+This will enable swifter access, strengthen the anti-drug and anti-terrorism patrolling, and act as an anti-tunnel mechanism.